NoahCarr938/CustomPhysics/README.md

 Circle-Circle, AABB-AABB, and Circle-AABB Collision.
 Download the zipped file and extract all from the file.
 Double click the exe file to run the simulation!

+BUGS: The Circle-AABB Collision is very buggy right now and will launch the objects.